 The College of Saint Mary (CSM) Occupational Therapy Program has two admissions pathways.
 Depending on an applicant's academic background, an applicant selects either Graduate Admissions Pathway (GAP) or Accelerated Admissions Pathway (AEP).

-Regardless of a student's selected pathway, a student may earn the occupational therapy doctorate only after a period of study such that the total time to degree--including both preprofessional and professional preparation at least the equivalent of six (6) full-time academic years.
+Regardless of a student's selected pathway, a student may earn the entry-level Occupational Therapy Doctorate (OTD) only after a period of study such that the total time to degree--including both pre- professional and professional preparation at least the equivalent of six (6) full-time academic years.